McSinyx/ipppi/_sources/requirements/supplementary-specification.rst.txt

 Usability
 ---------

-The package index to be provided to end-users should behave analogous to PyPI.
+The package index to be provided to end-users should behave analogous to PyPI and support the `simple project API`_.
 Package installers like ``pip`` should have no problem using an index provided by our project.

 Reliability
 -----------